LM-Infinite: Zero-Shot Extreme Length Generalization for Large Language Models: Evaluation

-\textit{Kottwitz [@Kottwitz84a] had formulated the conjecture, but at the time no idea had yet been established on how to prove it.
-This conjecture involves some algebraic statements of automorphic forms which have an algebraic nature, but are only valid for automorphic forms (which are not holomorphic automorphic forms [@Kaplansky1966]), whose (abstract) objects are Galois extensions of $F$ and $\bar{F}$ ...}

-A few more example generations are displayed in Appendix~\ref{sec:example}.
-We also compare \model{} with a simple baseline of truncating excessive contexts.
-If one wants to generate texts much longer than the training limit with truncation, frequent truncations and re-encoding of truncated contexts are required.
-The larger the truncation window $w$ is, the more contextual information is maintained but the larger computation complexity is also incurred.
-We let the models generate 10k tokens continuously on ArXiv dataset.
-In Figure~\ref{fig:truncation_comparison}, it is clear that, with similar computations, \model{} has $\sim$5 BLEU scores advantage.
-To achieve similar BLEU scores, \model{} requires only 25\% computations than the truncation baseline while still being slightly higher.
+A few example generations are shown in Appendix~\ref{sec:example}.
+We also compare \model{} with a simple truncation-based baseline by repeatedly truncating excessive contexts.
+However, as the generation length increases, frequent truncations and re-encoding of new contexts are required.
+The larger the truncation window is, the more context is kept, but the larger the computational overhead.
+We let the models generate 10k tokens on ArXiv.
+In Figure~\ref{fig:truncation_comparison}, it is clear that \model achieves a substantially better quality-efficiency tradeoff.
+With similar computation, \model{} outperforms the baseline by about 5 BLEU.
+To achieve a similar BLEU, \model{} incurs only $<$25\% computational overhead than the truncation baseline.